Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 </div>

 Dashing to the rescue, you retaliate on behalf of an ally as you shield them from harm.
-This attack of opportunity triggers whenever an ally within your zone of control would take damage from an enemy within range.
+This attack of opportunity triggers whenever an ally within your zone of control would be hit by an attack from an enemy within range.

 Make an Agility attack against the enemy that would damage your ally.
 If you hit, the target suffers the effect of a basic attack from you at half efficacy and your ally gains the benefit of your Block reaction.